jackmidoglover/handlebars-server-activity/README.md

 ## Objectives

-This activity is meant to help you understand how to do conditional rendering in handlebars using the handlebars {{if}} logic, as well as using the handlebars {{else}} iterator.
+This activity is meant to help you understand how to do conditional rendering in handlebars using the handlebars {{if}} logic, as well as using the handlebars {{each}} iterator.

 It is also meant to acclimate you to a folder structure that is more similar to the MVC model (providing a public folder and a line of server logic on line 7).